 - Reduction of water use - Example: We have annually reduced water use at Snelling Dining Commons by 38.9%

-- Food Services reduced its water usage in 2008 by 2.05 million gallons of water through conservation efforts.
-Since then, we have maintained this sustainable practice.
+- Dining Services reduced its water usage in 2008 by 2.05 million gallons of water through conservation efforts.
+Since then, we have maintained this sustainable practice

-- Food Services promotes sustainability by purchasing regional produce and food products when available
+- Dining Services promotes sustainability by purchasing regional produce and food products when available

-- The four dining commons use permanent dishes, glassware, and flatware, eliminating the need for disposable products.
+- Our dining commons use permanent dishes, glassware, and flatware, eliminating the need for disposable products

-- Food Services is also a major contributor to both the Food Bank of Northeast Georgia and Full Plate.
+- Dining Services is also a major contributor to both the Food Bank of Northeast Georgia and Full Plate.
 The Food Bank recovers donated and salvaged surplus food and distributes it to human-service agencies.
-Full Plate distribute prepared food to local charities that operate emergency shelters, food pantries, after-school programs and soup kitchens in the Athens area.
+Full Plate distribute prepared food to local charities that operate emergency shelters, food pantries, after-school programs and soup kitchens in the Athens area

-- All cooking oil is pick up and sent off to be recycled.
+- All used cooking oil is sent off to be recycled

-UGA Food Services invites you to visit the dining link on the Campus Sustainability website for additional information about our sustainability efforts.
+UGA Dining Services invites you to visit the dining link on the Campus Sustainability website for additional information about our sustainability efforts.

 “Georgia Grown” is a local-minded brand with deep roots in sustainability, quality and integrity.
 Each dining commons has menu items marked with the Georgia Grown icon.
 This icon means that an item contains ingredients sourced from Georgia.
 UGA Dining Services has been committed to Georgia farmers for years; working with an Atlanta based produce distributor and sourcing local products whenever possible because we recognize the value & importance of working with our neighbors.
 Rest assured when you see the “Georgia Grown” label that your food is helping to support Georgia.